-Today’s POP RESCUE is the debut solo album from former Sugababes singer, Mutya Buena – Real Girl.
+Today’s POP RESCUE from an uncertain fate is the debut solo album from former Sugababes singer, Mutya Buena – Real Girl.
+Does this album sound like the real deal, or is just just a cheap fake?
+Read on…

 When I heard that Mutya was going to embark on a solo career, I have to say that I was a complete sceptic.
 It seemed that she had only been in the Sugababes for a short while, and that she was following her former Siobhan.